Kong/kubernetes-ingress-controller/docs/guides/getting-started.md

 ```

 The above resource directs Kong to exectue the request-id plugin whenever
-a reqeust is proxied matching any rule defined in the resource.
+a request is proxied matching any rule defined in the resource.

 Send a request to Kong: